Moves Financial. A banking platform designed specifically for gig workers

 Insufficient income transparency

-To approve gig workers for cash advances and determine an eligible amount, Moves needed comprehensive insights into their income and work history.
+To approve gig economy loans for cash advances and determine an eligible amount, Moves needed comprehensive insights into their income and work history.
 Initially, Moves relied on alternative API’s to connect users’ bank accounts, but that posed two challenges:

 With other data providers, Moves could only make indirect income inferences based on bank deposits they recognized as originating from a gig platform.

-There was also a timing delay.
-The data transparency of the previous provider was limited to pay that has already been deposited, which can happen weeks after it’s earned.
+The data transparency of the previous provider was limited to pay that had already been deposited, which can happen weeks after it’s earned.

 Complicating matters was the fact that most of Moves’ users earn pay from multiple platforms.
 They may work as an Uber driver, DoorDash courier, and Amazon Flex contractor all in the course of a week, and Moves needed a way to know how much users were making from each source.
 That’s when the team at Moves had the idea to build a proprietary API to aggregate data from every app.
 They had just begun ideating a solution when they discovered Argyle.
 For Spoke, it was a game changer.